| | |

 needs to be done to improve that?
 Are we winning the war on terror?
 I think it depends on your parameters.
 But to assert that

+the president intentionally lied to the American people is just wrong."
 But you don't have to take my word for it.
 Check out the video clip available here to hear Madelein Albright, Bill Clinton, Sandy Berger, Nancy Pelosi aand other Democratic leaders tell us (between 1998

 and 2002) that there was "no question" that Saddam possessed WMD and would use those weapons if he were not taken